johnalison/obsidian-notes/Journal/19 November 2024 Tuesday.md

 Do I want to prioritize HGC on Tuesdays ?

 Lots of skimmer debugging ... see above

 # Chat CL
-- fixed the classifier.. now seing very similar SvB /FvT results
+- fixed the classifier.. now seeing very similar SvB /FvT results
 - discuss JCM_weights
 - Helped me debug random numbers for the skimmer !